pianoroll/SUPRA/README.md

 <img width="1143" alt="Screen Shot 2019-10-29 at 8 30 24 PM" src="https://user-images.githubusercontent.com/3487289/67826796-fbe48880-fa8a-11e9-9e49-d5799142dc3e.png">

+More technical information about the MIDI files are available in the [MIDI specs](https://supra.stanford.edu/midi-spec/) on the SUPRA website.

 ### Raw MIDI files ###

 For each roll brand/format, there is a subdirectory called `midi-raw`,